Troubleshoot Connection Issues¶

 maxPoolSizeconnection string option to limit the number of connections in the connection pool.

-To learn how to fix this issue, see Connection Alerts.
+To learn how to fix this issue, see Fix Connection Issues.

-Attempting to connect to a cluster from behind a firewall¶
+Attempting to connect to a database deployment from behind a firewall¶

 27017.
 You must be able to reach

-this port to connect to your clusters.
+this port to connect to your database deployments.
 Additionally, ensure that the

 appropriate ports are open for the following: